-The Board has adopted a written policy regarding the review, approval or ratification of "related person transactions."
-A related person transaction is one in which Kraft Heinz is a participant, the amount involved exceeds \$120,000 and any "related person" had, has or will have a direct or indirect material interest.
-In general, "related persons" include our directors, executive officers and 5% stockholders and their immediate family members.
-In accordance with this policy, the Governance Committee reviews transactions that might qualify as related person transactions.
-If the Governance Committee determines that a transaction qualifies as a related person transaction, then the Governance Committee reviews, and approves, disapproves or ratifies the related person transaction.
-The Governance Committee approves or ratifies only those related person transactions that are fair and reasonable to Kraft Heinz and in our and our stockholders' best interests.
-Any member of the Governance Committee who is a related person with respect to a transaction under review may not participate in the deliberations or decisions regarding the transaction.
-The chair of the Governance Committee will review and approve or ratify potential related person transactions when it is not practicable or desirable to delay review of a transaction until a Governance Committee meeting, and will report to the Governance Committee any transaction so approved or ratified.
+The Board has adopted a written policy regarding the review, approval, or ratification of "related person transactions."
+A "related person transaction" is one in which Kraft Heinz is a participant, the amount involved exceeds \$120,000 and any "related person" had, has, or will have a direct or indirect material interest.
+In general, "related persons" include our directors, executive officers, and 5% stockholders and their immediate family members.
+In accordance with this policy, the Governance Committee reviews transactions that might qualify as "related person transactions."
+If the Governance Committee determines that a transaction qualifies as a "related person transaction," then the Governance Committee reviews, and approves, disapproves, or ratifies the "related person transaction."
+The Governance Committee approves or ratifies only those "related person transactions" that are fair and reasonable to Kraft Heinz and in our and our stockholders' best interests.
+Any member of the Governance Committee who is a "related person" with respect to a transaction under review may not participate in the deliberations or decisions regarding the transaction.
+The chair of the Governance Committee if the chair of the Governance Committee is a "related person" with respect to the transaction under review) will review and approve or ratify potential "related person transactions" when it is not practicable or desirable to delay review of a transaction until a Governance Committee meeting, and will report to the Governance Committee any transaction so approved or ratified.
 The Governance Committee, in the course of its review and approval or ratification of a related person transaction under this policy, considers, among other things:

-- the commercial reasonableness of the transaction; - the materiality of the related person's direct or indirect interest in the transaction; - · whether the transaction may involve an actual, or the appearance of a, conflict of interest; - the impact of the transaction on the related person's independence (as defined in the Guidelines and the NASDAQ listing standards); and - · whether the transaction would violate any provision of our Directors Ethics Code or Code of Conduct.
+- the commercial reasonableness of the transaction; - the materiality of the related person's direct or indirect interest in the transaction; - whether the transaction may involve an actual, or the appearance of a, conflict of interest; - the impact of the transaction on the related person's independence (as defined in the Guidelines and the Nasdaq listing standards); and - whether the transaction would violate any provision of our Directors Ethics Code or Code of Conduct.